hasadna/knesset-data-pipelines/README.md

 * Data files under: .data-docker/

 After every change in the code you should run `sudo bin/build.sh && sudo bin/start.sh`

+## Using Redash to view the data

+Redash is a Web UI which allows to make queries against the DB.

+It's the main interface for both developers and users of the project that want to get the data.

+You can run a local redash instance by running:

+* `bin/start_redash.sh`
+* redash is available at: http://localhost:5010
+* setup an admin user
+* add a datasource:
+  * Name: knesset_data
+  * Type: PostgreSQL
+  * Host: knessetdatapipelines_db_1
+  * Password: 123456
+  * User: postgres
+  * Database Name: postgres
+  * Port: 5432
+* now you can make queries (once pipelines run and load some data to the DB)

 ## Installing the project locally and running tests